J&K integral part of India, challengers will have to take refuge in Pakistan, says BJP

-The BJP in Jammu and Kashmir on Tuesday said the state is an integral part of India and those who do not accept it will have to take refugee in Pakistan.
+The BJP in J&K on Tuesday said the state was an integral part of India and those who do not accept it would have to take refuge in Pakistan.

 For all the latest India News, download Indian Express App